BillJr99/Ursinus-CS376/_pages/ubuntudocker.md

 ---

-# Launching an Ubuntu virtual machine with Docker
+# Launching an Ubuntu Environment with Docker

 If standard development tools like `gdb` and `valgrind` are not available on your computer, you can create a virtual machine from which to access them.